High Hopes Are Hurting Stocks - Cramer's Mad Money (10/23/17)

 CEO interview - Agenus (NASDAQ:AGEN)

-For the second interview of the show, Cramer invited small cap biotech Agenus CEO Garo Armen, which is working on personalized vaccines to help patients fight cancer, among other diseases.
+For the second interview of the show, Cramer invited small-cap biotech Agenus CEO Garo Armen, which is working on personalized vaccines to help patients fight cancer, among other diseases.

 They have created a cell therapy subsidiary, AgenTus Therapeutics, that will focus on developing and commercializing cell therapies.
 Armen was excited about this given Gilead's (NASDAQ:GILD) $11B purchase of Kite Pharma (NASDAQ:KITE).